 The DECwindows Motif Window Manager controls the way your windows look(for example, the style and contents of the title bar) and the way they behave when you are working with them.
 By using the Window Manager's customize menu options, you can customize your workspace and windows to suit your working needs and style.
-For more information about using the Window Manager's customize options, see Chapter 10.
+For more information about using the Window Manager's customize options, see Chapter 10, "Customizing the Window Manager".